Study Shows Increase in ADHD Med Overdoses

 In short, ADHD addiction can lead to unpleasant and uncomfortable side effects and overdoses, so it should not be taken lightly.
 The idea that the issue will simply go away by itself is yet another drug-related myth to which parents shouldn’t succumb.

-For more information on ADHD drug abuse, contact us today.
+For more information on ADHD drug abuse and how you can get help for you child, contact us at Next Generation Village today.